ClickCease What are URLs? A guide to better & SEO-friendly URLs

 Why include keywords in URLs?

 Including keywords in your URL provides search engines with additional context about the page’s content.
-For example, a URL like https://example.com/seo-tips clearly communicates that the page focuses on SEO tips.
-This alignment between the keyword in the URL and the content on the page reinforces the page’s relevance for related queries.
+For example, a URL like https://example.com/seo-tips clearly communicates the focus.

 1. https://example.com/best-seo-tools